Learn something new every day More Info... by email

 It is best for a patient to take the medication with a full glass of water.
 Physicians also recommend that patients taking cipro increase fluid consumption and take the medication within two hours after eating.
 Patients normally feel better within a few days of starting the medication.
 To ensure efficacy and prevent the infection from occurring, it is important for the patient to take the full prescription.

 There are side effects that can be experienced with all medications.
-Individuals who take ciprofloxacin for sinus infection might experience side effects such as diarrhea, nausea, headaches and loss of appetite.
+Individuals who take ciprofloxacin for a sinus infection might experience side effects such as diarrhea, nausea, headaches and loss of appetite.
 Although these side effects are not serious, they should be monitored, and the doctor should be notified if the side effects are persistent.

 In rare cases, individuals who take ciprofloxacin for sinus infection might develop serious side effects that require medical treatment.
 The medication must be stopped immediately if the patient notices bloody stools, jaundice, a change in urine output, hallucinations or seizures.
 In addition to immediately stopping the medication, the prescribing physician should be contacted immediately.